mudbourn/ncembed/README.md

 # ncembed

-A tiny proxy that turns Nextcloud share links into embeddable video/image links for Discord, WhatsApp, iMessage, etc.
+A proxy that turns Nextcloud share links into embeddable video/image links for Discord, WhatsApp, iMessage, etc.

 ## How it works